 Information About The World Cup

-Since 1998, 32 teams have been invited to take part in the World Cup.
+Since 1998, 32 teams have been invited to take part in the World Cup but this expanded to 48 teams in 2026.
 That doesn’t mean that all the teams invited take part in the main competition, however.
 Instead, a qualifying tournament is played in order to ensure that only the best teams are able to take part in the finals.
 FIFA splits teams into one of six continents, depending on where they are based geographically.
 Here’s what they are:

 Once the various teams that will represent each confederation have been decided upon, they will move on to play in the World Cup Finals proper.
-The competition usually takes place in the summer, though that will not be the case for the 2022 World Cup when it be hosted in Qatar and the heat in the country means that the World Cup will be played in the winter instead.
+The competition usually takes place in the summer, though that was not be the case for the 2022 World Cup when it was hosted in Qatar and the heat in the country meant that the World Cup was be played in the winter instead.

-Eight teams are seeded ahead of the tournament, with the host nation being joined by seven others.
+For 2026 12 teams are seeded ahead of the tournament, with the three host nations being joined by nine others others.
 Each seeded team is put into a group and joined by three other teams, which are drawn at random.
-Those four teams then go head-to-head in a mini round robin tournament to decide upon the teams that will make it through to the knockout stage of the competition.
+Those four teams then go head-to-head in a round robin tournament to decide upon the teams that will make it through to the knockout stage of the competition.

 The final sees the two semi-final winning teams go head-to-head to be declared world champions.
 There is also a third-place play-off between the two losing semi-finalists.